erickndava/erickndava.github.io/_posts/2025-07-16-Week-3-Surviving-Algorithms-and-Running-Elections.md

 ## Wheels Off . . .
 Collaborate

 - Problem Set 3, tasks were increasing challenging.
-With the first two being quick wins and quite some warm up.
-With the third of the problems, the tri-cycle training wheels where completely-off!
-One could leverage on the previous task completed but that was just the first rung of a complex ladder system.  **Programmatic and algorithmic thinking** were scaled a notch. **Two dimensional arrays** were to be employed.
+With the first two being quick wins and quite a warm up.
+With the third of the problems, the training wheels where completely-off!
+One could leverage on the previous task completed and that ws it.
+Just the first rung of a complex ladder system.  **Programmatic and algorithmic thinking** were scaled a notch. **Two dimensional arrays** were to be employed.
 The *Runoff* task, challenged one's ability to think in the **abstract**.

 - For the first time I went out to look for help in a [Slack Community](https://cs50.edx.org/slack), one of the many CS50 communities.
 It wasn't long till I had a break and cracked the functions which were to be implemented.

 -  Due to pressing work commitments.
 I have to renage my week on week plan for the course.
 I will continue on Week 4 in a week's time.
 Wow!
 That was a lot of weeks in a few sentences.
 Not very good design.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyMTcwMjQ3M119
+eyJoaXN0b3J5IjpbMjc3MTgyMDMwLC0yMjE3MDI0NzNdfQ==
 -->